 Things to do in Hikkim Village in Spiti Valley

 Hikkim wilderness and panorama views are very inviting.
-It lures a traveler to walk along its fields, have a slice of its life and of course, post a mail from the famous post office.
+It lures a traveler to walk along its fields, have a slice of its life, and of course, post an mail from the famous post office.

 Send a Post from 14,400 feet

 The post office caters to the cluster of 4-5 villages and also serves as Rinchen’s living quarters, which is a traditional Spitian house.
 He lives there with his family.
-Be it the residents of tiny villages like Gette or monks from hilltop monasteries like Ki, they all get their mail from Hikkim post office.
-Absence of stable mobile networks and internet connection makes the presence of traditional mail highly important.
+Be it the residents of tiny villages like Gette or monks from hilltop monasteries like Ki, they all get their Mail from Hikkim post office.
+The absence of stable mobile networks and internet connection makes the presence of traditional Mail highly important.